The Digital Transformation of Healthcare

 Great to see Buddy helping others!

-Reblogged from Mind The Gap:
+Mind The Gap

 The basic premise of the Accountable Care Organizations is simple enough.
 By incentivizing providers (physicians and hospitals) to assume financial responsibility for coordinating the health care of a defined patient population, it is possible to increase the quality of care while decreasing the cost of care delivery.